How to Start a Business in the UK: The Complete 2026 Guide

 If you plan to hire employees, you must comply with UK employment law.
 Key responsibilities include:

-- Registering as an employer in UK with HMRC
+- Registering as an employer in the UK with HMRC

 - Setting up a PAYE payroll system